 One month later, Ayanokoji, Horikita, and the students of Class D learn the truth of the system in place within their school...

-Classroom of the Elite is finished and has 12 Episodes.
+Classroom of the Elite has finished airing and it has 12 Episodes.
 It is also Known as: ようこそ実力至上主義の教室へ, Welcome to the Classroom of the Elite

 Ever since he was a child, fifteen-year-old Souma Yukihira has helped his father by working as the sous chef in the restaurant his father runs and owns.
 Throughout the years, Souma developed a passion for entertaining his customers with his creative, skilled, and daring culinary creations.
 His dream is to someday own his family's restaurant as its head chef.